Sign Up

 Safe injection practices, also called injection safety, are practices and techniques that:

-• Prevent the transmission of bloodborne pathogens to patients and healthcare workers when IV catheters, IV equipment, needles, and sharps are used, and
+• Prevent the transmission of bloodborne pathogens to patients and healthcare workers when IV catheters, IV equipment, needles, and sharps are used

-Safe injection practices were added to Standard Precautions after four large outbreaks of HBV and HCV occurred in patients who had been treated in ambulatory care centers (e.g. an endoscopy clinic, a hematology/oncology clinic, a pain clinic, and a private physician's office) (Siegel et al., 2019).
-The outbreaks were caused by failing to use the following proper infection control techniques:
+Safe injection practices were added to Standard Precautions after four large outbreaks of HBV and HCV infection occurred in patients who had been treated in ambulatory care centers (an endoscopy clinic, a hematology/oncology clinic, a pain clinic, and a private physician's office) (CDC, 2024e).
+The outbreaks were caused by these specific failures to use safe injection practices (CDC, 2024e).
+These unsafe practices included the reinsertion of used needles into a multiple-dose vial or a container of a solution, using a single needle/syringe to give IV medication to multiple patients, and preparing medications in the same place where used needles/syringes were dismantled.

-• Whenever you are using IV catheters, IV delivery systems, or needles, use the aseptic technique.
+• Always use aseptic technique when using IV catheters, IV delivery systems, or needles.

 • Do not administer medications from a syringe to multiple patients, even if the needle or cannula on the syringe is changed.

-• IV catheters, IV infusion sets, IV bags, IV medications, IV solutions, needles, syringes, and cannulas are sterile, single-use items, and they should never be re-used for another patient.
+• IV catheters, infusion sets, bags, medications, solutions, needles, syringes, and cannulas are sterile, single-use items that should never be reused for another patient.

-• It should be considered contaminated after a cannula, a needle, or a syringe has been used to enter or connect to an IV tubing, IV administration set, or an IV bag.
+• A cannula, a needle, or a syringe that has been used to enter or connect to an IV tubing, an IV administration set, or an IV bag should be considered contaminated and should not be reused.

 • Single-dose medication vials should be used whenever possible.

-• Do not use a single-dose ampule or vial to give medications to multiple patients, and do not combine the leftover contents of single-dose ampules or vials.
+• Do not use a single-dose ampule or vial to give medications to multiple patients; do not combine the leftover contents of single-dose ampules or vials.

 • Use a sterile cannula, needle, or syringe to enter a multiple-dose vial.

-• Do not use bags or bottles of intravenous solution as a common source of supply for multiple patients.
+• Do not use bags or bottles of intravenous solution as a common supply source for multiple patients.

-• Infection control practices for special lumbar puncture procedures include, wear a surgical mask when placing a catheter or injecting material into the spinal canal or subdural space, i.e., during myelograms, lumbar puncture, and spinal or epidural anesthesia (Siegel et al., 2019).
+• Infection control practices for special lumbar puncture procedures include wearing a surgical mask when placing a catheter or injecting material into the spinal canal or subdural space, e.g., during myelograms, lumbar puncture, and spinal or epidural anesthesia.

 The OSHA Bloodborne Pathogens Standard recommendations for the safe use of needles and sharps are listed below:

-• Contaminated needles and other contaminated sharps shall not be bent, recapped, or removed unless the employer can demonstrate that no alternative is feasible or that such action is required by a specific medical or dental procedure.
+• Contaminated needles and other contaminated sharps shall not be bent, recapped, or removed unless the employer can demonstrate that no alternative is feasible or that a specific medical or dental procedure requires such action.

-• Bending, recapping, or needle removal must be accomplished using a mechanical device or a one-handed technique.
+• Bending, recapping, or needle removal must be done using a mechanical or one-handed technique.

-• Shearing or breaking of contaminated needles is prohibited.
+• Shearing or breaking contaminated needles is prohibited.

-• Immediately or as soon as possible after use, contaminated reusable sharps shall be placed in appropriate containers until properly reprocessed.
+• Contaminated reusable sharps shall be placed in appropriate containers immediately or as soon as possible after use until properly reprocessed.

-• These containers shall be color-coded or labeled, leakproof on the bottom and the sides, and puncture-resistant (OSHA, 2016).
+• These containers shall be color-coded or labeled, leakproof on the bottom and the sides, and puncture-resistant (OSHA, n.d.).

 Post-Exposure Evaluation and Management